 - New ways to earn – Encourage your kids to suggest new ways they can earn money.
-This should get the entrepreneurial spirit flowing, and be fun for the kids.
+This should get the entrepreneurial spirit going, and be fun for the kids.
 It will also give you an idea of the value they put on certain tasks.
-Will they wash the neighbours cars?
-Will they put on a garage sale?
+Will they wash the neighbour’s cars?
+Will they host a garage sale?
 Or make sure the house is sparkling from the attic to the basement?

-- Entrepreneurship – why not encourage them to get some more hands-on earning experience by running their own ventures, like a lemonade stand it’s a really good way of teaching kids about budgeting and value too, when you’re planning what you need to buy, and how much you’re going to sell it for.
-Another great lesson, is selling their old toys in a car boot sale, pricing things and seeing how much people are willing to pay.
+- Entrepreneurship – why not encourage them to get some more hands-on earning experience by running their own ventures, like a lemonade stand?
+It’s a really good way of teaching kids about budgeting and value too.
+Another great lesson could be selling their old toys at a car-boot sale or via an online resale platform; they can price things up and see how much people are willing to pay.

-- Job auctions – if you have more than one child in the house, you can set out all the chores that need to be done that week (with a cost or number of star against each one), and let your children decide which ones they want to complete.
-It can be a great insight into their attitudes to money, or maybe just competitive spirit!
+- Job auctions – if you have more than one child in the house, you can set out all the chores that need to be done that week (with a cost or number of stars against each one), and let your children decide which ones they want to complete.
+This may give you some insight into their attitudes to money, or maybe just their competitive nature!

-Let them have a go – when you’re deciding what chores to give them, don’t assume they can’t do certain things, let them try it and see how they get on.
+Let them have a go – when you’re deciding what chores to give them, don’t assume they can’t do certain things; let them try, and see how they get on.
 You’ll often be pleasantly surprised at what they can achieve.

-Our chore charts – if you want to start with a good old fashioned printable chore chart to stick on the fridge, we think that’s a great idea too, and we’ve got a customisable one you can use right here.
-Customisable chore chart.
+Our chore charts – if you want to start with a good old fashioned printable chart to stick on the fridge, we’ve got a customisable chore chart you can use right here.